 - little is written about the client, but instead, a record is kept of the interventions and progress

-- emails are kept on a password protected computer for as long as the client/therapist relationship is active and permanently deleted thereafter
+- emails are kept on a password-protected computer or mobile phone for as long as the client/therapist relationship is active and permanently deleted thereafter

 - any therapy conducted by email will be by way of a password protected word document, not within the email body itself